markH5/nominal/Readme.md

 const minutesToSeconds = (minutes: Minutes) => minutes * 60

-// You can directly type cast or use nominal.make const seconds = 420 as Seconds const minutes = 1337 as Minutes
+const seconds = 420 as Seconds
+const minutes = 1337 as Minutes